openSUSE/news-o-o/_posts/2007-07-12-announcing-enos-2007.markdown

 The acronym ENOS stands for 'Encontro Nacional de openSUSE', a Portuguese expression which can be translated to 'National openSUSE Meeting', an event meant to unite the Portuguese openSUSE users.

-The first ENOS will take place on the first of Setember (01/09/2007) at Caldas  da Rainha, Leiria, Portugal, hosted and promoted by Carlos GonÃ§alves, with the support of the Caldas Rainha Network.
+The first ENOS will take place on the first of Setember (01/09/2007) at Caldas  da Rainha, Leiria, Portugal, hosted and promoted by Carlos Gonçalves, with the support of the Caldas Rainha Network.

 <!-- more -->
 The current schedule, subject to changes, defines the following (all the times